Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Food and Groceries

-When it comes to sales tax in South Carolina, there are certain exemptions in place to help ease the burden on consumers.
-One of the most significant exemptions is for food and groceries.
+When it comes to sales tax in South Carolina, there are certain in place to help ease the burden on consumers.
+One of the most significant is for food and groceries.
 This means that when you head to the grocery store to stock up on essentials, you won’t have to worry about paying sales tax on items like fruits, vegetables, meats, and dairy products.
 This exemption is designed to ensure that basic necessities remain affordable for all residents, regardless of their income level.

 • Fresh fruits and vegetables